 The boat trip was a pleasure and we had very calm seas both directions.
-The snorkeling waters are a perfect 5 to 12 feet deep and very warm.
-We spent about two hours straight having fun in the water.
+The snorkeling waters are a perfect 5-12 feet deep and very warm.
+We spent about two hours straight having fun snorkeling Dry Tortugas.

 This page will tell you how to find all four snorkel spots, your options for getting to the island and what else you can see around the fort.

 The park is located a good 70 miles west of Key West across open ocean, and being this remote it can only be accessed by ferry, seaplane, or private boat.

 Once you get out there you are actually snorkeling Fort Jefferson.
 In fact you used to snorkel Fort Jefferson National Monument before the area was expanded to include seven islands and re-designated Dry Tortugas National Park.